-Aligned with Loyola’s Plan 2020—which commits the University “to act more for transformative justice”—we support students and leaders seeking to leverage business ideas to build a more just, humane, and sustainable world.
+Aligned with Loyola’s strategic plan—which commits the University “to act more for transformative justice”—we support students and leaders seeking to leverage business ideas to build a more just, humane, and sustainable world.

 Five values are core to all of our efforts at Baumhart.

 We go to the frontiers of thought, asking critical questions and challenging current ways of doing business.

 We embrace interdisciplinary learning and action, leveraging the skills and knowledge of all academic disciplines, community stakeholders, and sectors of our economy.

 We seek diverse perspectives, knowing that our ideas are stronger when they reflect the racial, ethnic, socioeconomic, religious, and gender diversity of our world.

 We believe in service to others and pro-actively seek opportunities to create social value for the greater good.

 We are open-minded, embracing any idea that has the power to change the world.

 The Baumhart Center is housed in the Loyola Business Leadership Hub on Loyola University Chicago's Water Tower Campus.